Why you hate your husband during pregnancy (and why it’s okay)

 You’re not crazy.

-You’re not bitch.
+And you’re not bitch.

 You’re just… pregnant.